OfficeDev/office-js-docs-pr/reference/manifest/appdomains.md

 # AppDomains element
-Lists any additional domains other than the domain specified in the [SourceLocation](../../reference/manifest/sourcelocation.md) element, that your Office Add-in will use to load pages.
+Lists any domains in addition to the domain specified in the [SourceLocation](../../reference/manifest/sourcelocation.md) element that your Office Add-in will use to load pages.
 For each additional domain, specify an [AppDomain](../../reference/manifest/appdomain.md) element.

  **Add-in type:** Content, Task pane, Mail